A

 A.D.
 Jayasundere, F. Max Müller,

 Horner, Olendzki, T. W. Rhys Davids, Story, Strong, Vajira and Woodward.
+Thanissaro Bhikkhu’s English translations are thanks

 to Access

-, which included the work of other excellent translators.
+to Insight, which included the work of other excellent translators.

 The translations of F. Max Muller, T.W.
 Rhys Davids et al are thanks

-TEXT SOCIETY
+TEXT SOCIETY.

 Every culture that has embraced Buddhism has